Botanical Name: Zygopetalum spp.

 Although Zygopetalum orchids are regulars at orchid shows, you won't find them at garden centers.
 Your best bet is online nurseries that specialize in orchids.
 You'll likely find them for sale in the winter and early spring, when most of the species and hybrids are in bud or bloom.

-Zygopetalum mackayi (shown below) is one of the easiest-to-please species.
+Zygopetalum mackayi (shown at top) is one of the easiest-to-please species.
 Buy a mature plant or you'll have a long wait for the flowers.

 Height: Up to 3 ft (90 cm)

 Water: Water carefully to avoid getting the pseudobulbs and leaves wet.
-Aim to keep the soil lightly moist during the growing season.
+Aim to keep the soil lightly moist during the growing season, slightly drier in the winter.
 Zygopetalums have water-storing pseudobulbs, making them more tolerant of dry medium than wet.
+Remember, always use room-temperature water for watering your houseplants; cold water is a shock to them.

 Temperature: Give your Zygopetalum orchid slightly cooler nighttime temperatures (60-65°F/16-18°C) and warm (70-75°F/21-24°C) days to get the most blooms.

-Fertilizer: Feed every 2 weeks with an orchid fertilizer.
+Fertilizer: Feed every 2 weeks while plant is actively growing with an orchid fertilizer.
+Add fertilizer to the water at every second or third watering.

-Propagation: Division.
+Propagation: Divide clumps of pseudobulbs with a clean, sharp knife.
 Each division should have 2-4 pseudobulbs attached with roots.
 The best time to divide is after flowering is over, probably in spring.